 If Baz Luhrmann was going to turn any luxury Italian fashion brand into a film, it would surely be Ermenegildo Zegna.
 It’s chic, glittering and glamorous; so far, so Italian.
 But it’s got something a little different, too.
 It’s arty, daring and adventurous, unafraid to break the rules of tailoring or traditional menswear, especially under current creative director Alessandro Sartori.

-It’s one of the longest standing luxury Italian brands around, founded back in 1910.
+It’s one of the longest-standing luxury Italian brands around, founded back in 1910.
 And its long history takes in the ebbs and flows of tailoring trends, plus numerous advances in fabrics.
-Today, however, its just as lauded for its casual designs, with sportswear-influenced essentials central to its offering.
+Today, however, it’s just as lauded for its casual designs, with sportswear-influenced essentials central to its offering.

 A true luxury Italian fashion brand doesn’t restrict itself to the pragmatic donning of clothes.
-It permeates every area of life, putting not just a way of dressing, but a way of living front and centre.
+It permeates every area of life, putting not just a way of dressing, but a way of living front and center.
 Arguably, no brand understands this more than ETRO.

-For ETRO, that way of life means colour and self-expression, something echoed in its statement prints and patterns, especially on its silk shirts.
+For ETRO, that way of life means color and self-expression, something echoed in its statement prints and patterns, especially on its silk shirts.
 The brand’s paisley pattern is one of its most iconic designs so if you want to sample the ETRO way, we’d recommend that as a good starting place.

 Best known for bags?
 We’d say so; and not just any bags, either.
 Fendi’s delectably soft leather sits alongside chic jacquard and those are just two examples that have made Fendi a world-renowned label when it comes to accessories of all kinds.

 But increasingly, it’s not just about the bags.
-Fendi’s statement prints and logo-emblazoned essentials has made it one of the world’s most visible names, backed up with collections that span formal and casual dressing.
+Fendi’s statement prints and logo-emblazoned essentials have made it one of the world’s most visible names, backed up with collections that span formal and casual dressing.